Thomas Lepeltier: Philosophy

-Lepeltier's philosophy is antispeciesist: he considers that the species to which a living being belongs is not in itself a relevant criterion of moral consideration and that in particular, the mere fact of belonging to a particular species cannot in itself justify that an animal can be killed to, for example, serve as a meal.
+Lepeltier is an antispeciesist.
+He argues that species membership is not, by itself, a relevant criterion for moral consideration, and that belonging to a particular species cannot justify killing an animal for food.

-Particularly interested in the analysis of the speeches of French-speaking intellectuals, Lepeltier considers that "most say or even write anything to justify their consumption of meat, eggs and dairy products" and that "unfortunately, in a media world complacent, no one denounces this bad faith of professionals, this silence of politicians and this ineptitude of intellectuals".
-He has sometimes been criticised for his condemnation of all breeding (without distinction between industrial and non-industrial varieties) and his use of analogies with human slavery or The Holocaust.
+Lepeltier has criticised arguments made by French-speaking intellectuals in defence of meat, eggs and dairy products.
+In a 2018 article, he wrote that "most say or even write anything to justify their consumption of meat, eggs and dairy products" and criticised what he called the "bad faith" of professionals, the silence of politicians and the "ineptitude" of intellectuals.
+He has been criticised for his rejection of all animal breeding, including non-industrial breeding, and for using analogies with human slavery and the Holocaust.

-Lepeltier has distinguished himself within the French animalist movement, as a defender of interventionism in favor of reducing the suffering of wild animals.
-He believes that our lack of responsibility for the fate of wild animals should not make us indifferent to their fate; we should, he says, worry about wild animals and think of solutions to alleviate their suffering.
-Lepeltier has also engaged with the predation problem, arguing that predation is something that humans should work towards preventing.
+Within the French animalist movement, Lepeltier has argued for intervention to reduce the suffering of wild animals.
+He has written that the fact that humans are not responsible for the condition of wild animals should not make them indifferent to wild animal suffering, and that humans should consider ways to reduce it.
+He has also discussed the predation problem, arguing that humans should work towards preventing predation.